alphaleadership/feed/source/_posts/realdudesinc/realdudesinc#2022-10-22.md

 **Nombre de comptes affectés** : 101 543

 ## Description
-In October 2022, the GTA mod menu provider RealDudesInc suffered a data breach that exposed over 100k email addresses \(many of which are temporary guest account addresses\).
+In October 2022, the GTA mod menu provider RealDudesInc suffered a data breach that exposed over 100k email addresses many of which are temporary guest account addresses.
 The breach also included usernames and bcrypt password hashes.

 ## Données exposées
 - Email addresses